lmwk/MeLearningCstuff/README.md

 Another question you may ask is, "why is this public?".
 Well that's because I didn't care if it was public or private.

-I'm mostly learning C for microcontroller stuff and  maybe operating system developmment in the future because that fascinates me.
+I'm mostly learning C/C++ for microcontroller stuff and  maybe operating system developmment in the future because that fascinates me.